Published on: 27 August 2020

 Henry said it was an honour to play his first AFL game in the Indigenous jumper designed by former player Antoni Grover and his sisters Nicole and Alicia King.

 “It was very powerful … to pull it on and run out there for the first time in my debut was something special,” Henry said.

-After showing much promise on the weekend – and having signed a contract last week that will keep him with the club until the end of 2023 – we hope to see much more of Liam in the coming years.
+After showing much promise during the match – and having recently signed a contract that will keep him with the club until the end of 2023 – we hope to see much more of Liam in the coming years.